danimelsz/PrepDyn/README.md

 python prepDyn.py --input_file data.fasta --output_file out2 --partitioning_round 2 --log
 ```

-### Example 2: Data collection + Preprocessing
+### Example 2: GB2MSA + prepDyn

 Suppose you want to download sequences and preprocess them using different commands.
 Given a CSV file called *input.csv*, the following command will download the sequences and align them with MAFFT.
-In addition, files containing the names of the terminals (useful for control of taxon sampling in POY/PhyG) and the run time will be reported.
+In addition, files containing the names of the terminals (useful to control taxon sampling in POY/PhyG) and the run time will be reported.

 ```
 python GB2MSA.py --input_file input.csv --output_prefix output --delimiter , --write_names --log